openjdk/panama-foreign/doc/panama_ffi.md

 Now, in the case of memory segments, the above properties (spatial bounds, temporal bounds and confinement) can be known *in full* when the segment is created.
 But when we interact with native libraries we often receive *raw* pointers; such pointers have no spatial bounds (does a `char*` in C refer to one `char`, or a `char` array of a given size?), no notion of temporal bounds, nor thread-confinement.
 Raw addresses in our interop support are modeled using the `MemoryAddress` abstraction.

 If clients want to dereference `MemoryAddress`, they can do so *unsafely* in two ways.
-First, they can use one of the *unsafe* dereference methods provided by `MemoryAddress` (these methods closely mirror those offered by `MemorySegment`); these methods are *restricted* and will generate runtime warnings if called without specifying the `--enable-native-access` command-line flag:
+First, they can use one of the *unsafe* dereference methods provided by `MemoryAddress` (these methods closely mirror those offered by `MemorySegment`); these methods are *restricted* and can only be called if the caller module has been listed in the `--enable-native-access` command-line flag:

 ```java
 ...